“This is what gives art its essential lustre:

 From the Brief Waldorf / Steiner Encyclopedia:

-form drawing — also see art; clairvoyance; eurythmy; larynx
+form drawing — also see art; clairvoyance; eurythmy; formative forces; larynx

 Elementary form drawing.